onthebox/vet_clinic/README.md

 Let's imagine that somebody asked us to make a webservice for a vet clinic.
 The statement of work with all the functionality we need to provide is inside the [clinic.yaml](clinic.yaml) file.
 You can check it with [swagger editor](https://editor-next.swagger.io/) for more details.
 I'm not using any database, the "database" is imitated by dict and list inside the code.

+This service is hosted on the render public cloud: https://super-cool-vet-clinic.onrender.com

 **What can it do?**

 - @POST on '/post': post current timestamp and assign primary key to it;